-15.6 BENEFITS OF HARMONIZATION IN REPORTING
+15.5 BENEFITS OF HARMONISATION IN REPORTING

-The first and most important advantage of harmonization of reporting standards is to achieve comparability in financial statements.
+The first and most important advantage of harmonisation of reporting standards is to achieve comparability in financial statements.
 Due to different sets of financial reporting standards, the way financial statements prepared and presented are different from each other which make it complicated to compare them.
 This is even more noticeable in multinational companies when they operate in more than just one country.
-If international harmonization is achieved, the level of international comparability also increases making it easier for companies to prepare the financial statements under one set of rules; investors who understand the financial statements due to the nature of IFRS and make well thought investment decisions.
+If international harmonisation is achieved, the level of international comparability also increases making it easier for companies to prepare the financial statements under one set of rules; investors who understand the financial statements due to the nature of IFRS and make well thought investment decisions.